 Co-produced and co-hosted by The Curmudgeons - Arturo Andrade and Christopher O'Connor

-Enjoy all of this great music from 1978 by accessing our Spotify playlist:
+Enjoy the Britpop and Britpop-adjacent music of 1995 by accessing our special Spotify playlist:

-(06:34 - 20:35) - The Parallel Universe, featuring reviews of albums by Priests and Blood Incantation
+(03:04 - 14:52) - The Parallel Universe, featuring reviews of new music from Wolf Alice and Lorelle Meets the Obsolete

 Join our Curmudgeonly Community today! facebook.com/groups/curmudgeonrock